Realistic Spider (Life-Size Prop) by moGuyver

 Recently, I found myself in desperate need of a spider.
 My search was triggered by the startlingly visceral close-up magic effect created by Jim Pace ("The Web") and further developed by Andrew Melia ("Box of Fear"), which I in turn have adapted to my own impromptu street style of performance.

-After frustratedly searching the internet for a life-sized spider model that would suit my application, I stumbled across a unique website, filmflies.com (founded by artist Gary Owen, whose creations are featured in many popular films and TV shows).
-After seeing photos of his amazing arthropod replicas, I was inspired to come up with my own simple method for creating a spider.
+After frustratedly searching the internet for a life-sized spider model that would suit my application, I stumbled across a unique website, filmflies.com (featuring the amazing work of artist Gary Owen, whose creations are featured in many commercials, films, and TV shows).
+After seeing photos of his lifelike replicas, I was inspired to come up with my own simple method for creating a spider.

 My goal was to create a replica spider with readily available materials and that could not be pulled apart, no matter how realistically fragile in appearance.
-This spider costs next to nothing to make, and can be built under almost any conditions (even in a third-world country).
+This spider costs next to nothing to make, and can be built under almost any conditions.

 You will need: